 FOR LATEST RESEARCH IN HOME BUILDING See: http://www.phaus.org/learn/passive-house-education/what-is-passive-house- and: http://www.passivehouse.us/passiveHouse/PHIUSHome.html for further education and training classes for energy efficient, logical home construction standards.

-TOUR and Experience LIVE: To foster the continued building of green built homes and experience energy conservation tips "seen live", I invite individuals or groups up to ~60 folks, at any time of the year.
-You can even talk to the house computer "Rex" who controls "almost" everything!
+TOUR and Experience this house ANYTIME!
+I invite individuals or groups up to ~60 folks, of the year.
+You can even talk to the house computer who controls "almost" everything!